getodk/docs/docs/central-command-line.rst

 .. code-block:: console

-  cd central
+  $ cd central
-  docker-compose exec service odk-cmd
+  $ docker compose exec service odk-cmd

 If you see instructions appear with the section headings *Usage*, *Options*, and *Commands*, you'll know you're in the right place.
 If you are familiar with command line tools in general, those instructions are probably all you need to get going.
 Otherwise, please see the sections below for a short guide and example on how to use each one.